 They sign on the M/S TASMANIA bound for Burma, leaving London on 10 June 1940 for Cape Town.
 Arriving in Cape Town on 10 July 1940, they try to volunteer for the South African Air Force.
-Again they have to wait for the final approval.
-They leave Cape Town for Calcutta, where they receive two telegrams, one accepting them in the South Africa Air Force and the other informing them that they have been accepted for the Norwegian air forces.
+They have to wait for the final approval.
+They left Cape Town for Calcutta, where they receive two telegrams: one accepting them in the South Africa Air Force and the other informing them that they have been accepted for the Norwegian air forces.
 They choose to proceed to the Norwegian forces in Canada.

 Joining the Royal Canadian Air Force

 Contrary to what was planned, Charles Sundby joins the Royal Canadian Air Force (C 3000).
 He is a flight instructor at No. 13 Operational and Training Squadron in British Columbia until February 1942.